-A leaf with text from the Qur'an, 850-900, North Africa, vellum, ink and paint.
+Leaf from a Qur'an manuscript in “Kufic” script, 9th century, probably Iraq, Iran or Syria.
+Parchment and ink.
 Object No: 2988/1

 Once its founding principles had been established under the Umayyad dynasty, Arabic calligraphy went on to flourish for some three centuries into a wide range of angular styles known collectively as “Kufic.”
-Then, between the 10th and 13th centuries, it underwent a radical transformation: the highly formalised Kufic styles, which had been reserved for the copy of the Qur’an, were merged with cursive tendencies derived from the chancery and from ordinary handwriting.
+Then, between the 10th and 13th centuries, it underwent a radical transformation: the highly formalized Kufic styles, which had been reserved for the copy of the Qur’an, were merged with cursive tendencies derived from the chancery and from ordinary handwriting.
 Geometrical codifications were still applied, but with more flexibility.
-During this period, as a result of a gradual process of conversion, Muslims were coming to form the majority of the population in societies from Iran to Spain.
-In that context, the new cursive scripts had the added advantage of being more easily legible without specialised training.
+During this period, as a result of a gradual process of conversion, Muslims were also coming to form the majority of the population in societies from Iran to Spain.
+In that context, the new cursive scripts had the added advantage of being more easily legible without specialized training.

 Two names were associated, in Islamic tradition, with the onset of these trends: Ibn Muqla (d.
-940), a prominent official in Baghdad at the court of the Abbasid caliphs, the most powerful Islamic dynasty of its time (750-1258); and in the next generation, Ibn al-Bawwab (d.
+940), a prominent official in Baghdad at the court of the Abbasid caliphs, the most potent Islamic dynasty of its time (750-1258); and in the next generation, Ibn al-Bawwab (d.
 1022 or 1031), who worked at the court of the Buyid sultans, between Baghdad and Shiraz.
 The actual role of both figures is debated by modern scholars, but it is remarkable that already in their own period, calligraphy was becoming the subject of art-historical writing and collecting, centuries before painting or any other arts.
 Like their counterparts in the European renaissance, Islamic writers on the subject tended to emphasize the role of the individual genius as the catalyst of major artistic leaps forward, whereas modern studies tend to reveal more incremental processes.

+The Six Pens and the Age of Yaqut

 By the end of the 13th century, after some three hundred years of experimentation, the six classical styles that remain predominant to this day had been formed: naskh, thuluth, rayhani, muhaqqaq, riqa’ and tawqi’.
 To these, the Iranian world added in the late 14th century a seventh style: nasta’liq.
 Each of these styles obeyed strict letter codifications measured by rhomboid dots reflecting the thickness of the pen nib.
-These were not ossified rules, and they continued to be refined and transformed by subsequent generations.
+These rules were not ossified, and they continued to be refined and transformed by subsequent generations.
 Today, the most widespread styles in the Arab world are naskh and thuluth, which follow definitions reached by Ottoman calligraphers at Istanbul in the 16th and 17th centuries.
-Further to the east, nasta’liq is predominantly used to write Persian and Urdu; its most revered masters were active in the 15th and 16th centuries, notably at Tabriz (Iran), Herat (Afghanistan) and Bukhara (Uzbekistan).
+Further east, nasta’liq is predominantly used to write Persian and Urdu; its most revered masters were active in the 15th and 16th centuries, notably at Tabriz (Iran), Herat (Afghanistan) and Bukhara (Uzbekistan).